-Critical to the process of default management is, of course, defining the condition of defaultgrounds and events which can lead a Clearing Member to default on its obligation and result in the Corporation declaring such member Non-Conforming or suspending it, where warranted.
-As a general rule, the Corporation views any situation which would, in theits judgment-of the Corporation, impede a Clearing Member's ability to meet its obligations, as specified in the Rules, as grounds to declare default.
+Critical to the process of default management is, of course, defining the condition of default grounds and events which can lead a Clearing Member to default on its obligation and result in the Corporation declaring such member Non-Conforming or suspending it, where warranted.
+As a general rule, the Corporation views any situation which would, in the its judgment of the Corporation, impede a Clearing Member's ability to meet its obligations, as specified in the Rules, as grounds to declare default.
 The most direct example of such a condition occurs when a Clearing Member fails to meet settlement requirements to CDCC.
-Additional examples of default conditions include but are not limited to, Clearing Members (or their Affiliates) that have:a Clearing Member Non-Conforming.
+Additional examples of default conditions include but are not limited to, Clearing Members (or their Affiliates) that have: a Clearing Member Non-Conforming.
+Sections A-1A04 and A-1A05 of the Rules provide the details of the grounds and events that can lead the Corporation to declare a member Non-Conforming or suspend it.